First Horizon (NYSE:FHN) Releases Quarterly Earnings Results, Misses Expectations By $0.01 EPS

-First Horizon (NYSE:FHN – Get Rating) released its earnings results on Tuesday.
-The financial services provider reported $0.45 earnings per share for the quarter, missing analysts’ consensus estimates of $0.46 by ($0.01), Briefing.com reports.
-The firm had revenue of $863.00 million for the quarter, compared to analyst estimates of $871.36 million.
+First Horizon (NYSE:FHN – Get Rating) announced its quarterly earnings data on Tuesday.
+The financial services provider reported $0.45 earnings per share for the quarter, missing the consensus estimate of $0.46 by ($0.01), Briefing.com reports.
 First Horizon had a return on equity of 12.98% and a net margin of 25.66%.
-The firm’s revenue was up 22.6% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.38 EPS.
+The business had revenue of $863.00 million for the quarter, compared to the consensus estimate of $871.36 million.
+During the same quarter in the prior year, the company earned $0.38 earnings per share.
+First Horizon’s quarterly revenue was up 22.6% compared to the same quarter last year.

 First Horizon Stock Performance

-The business also recently disclosed a quarterly dividend, which was paid on Monday, April 3rd.
-Stockholders of record on Friday, March 17th were given a dividend of $0.15 per share.
-This represents a $0.60 dividend on an annualized basis and a dividend yield of 3.26%.
-The ex-dividend date was Thursday, March 16th.
-First Horizon’s dividend payout ratio is currently 39.22%.
+The business also recently declared a quarterly dividend, which was paid on Monday, April 3rd.
+Stockholders of record on Friday, March 17th were paid a $0.15 dividend.
+The ex-dividend date of this dividend was Thursday, March 16th.
+This represents a $0.60 annualized dividend and a dividend yield of 3.23%.
+First Horizon’s payout ratio is 39.22%.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Norges Bank bought a new stake in First Horizon during the fourth quarter worth about $133,345,000.
-Goldman Sachs Group Inc. grew its stake in First Horizon by 62.6% during the first quarter.
-Goldman Sachs Group Inc. now owns 4,302,681 shares of the financial services provider’s stock worth $101,070,000 after buying an additional 1,657,018 shares during the last quarter.
-Davide Leone & Partners Investment Co Ltd. bought a new stake in First Horizon during the fourth quarter worth about $34,744,000.
-State Street Corp grew its stake in First Horizon by 7.5% during the third quarter.
-State Street Corp now owns 18,554,395 shares of the financial services provider’s stock worth $427,545,000 after buying an additional 1,302,014 shares during the last quarter.
-Finally, Legal & General Group Plc grew its stake in First Horizon by 103.1% during the fourth quarter.
-Legal & General Group Plc now owns 2,243,102 shares of the financial services provider’s stock worth $54,956,000 after buying an additional 1,138,622 shares during the last quarter.
-Institutional investors own 77.41% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the company.
+State Street Corp grew its stake in First Horizon by 7.5% in the third quarter.
+State Street Corp now owns 18,554,395 shares of the financial services provider’s stock valued at $427,545,000 after acquiring an additional 1,302,014 shares during the period.
+Royal Bank of Canada lifted its holdings in First Horizon by 9.9% during the first quarter.
+Royal Bank of Canada now owns 7,849,284 shares of the financial services provider’s stock worth $184,381,000 after acquiring an additional 704,662 shares during the period.
+Norges Bank bought a new stake in shares of First Horizon in the fourth quarter valued at $133,345,000.
+Goldman Sachs Group Inc. raised its stake in shares of First Horizon by 62.6% in the first quarter.
+Goldman Sachs Group Inc. now owns 4,302,681 shares of the financial services provider’s stock valued at $101,070,000 after buying an additional 1,657,018 shares during the period.
+Finally, Sand Grove Capital Management LLP raised its stake in shares of First Horizon by 5.9% in the fourth quarter.
+Sand Grove Capital Management LLP now owns 3,763,307 shares of the financial services provider’s stock valued at $92,201,000 after buying an additional 208,009 shares during the period.
+Institutional investors and hedge funds own 77.41% of the company’s stock.

 First Horizon Company Profile